2xR/rr.accum/README.rst

     for _ in range(10000):
         accums.observe(random.random())
-        print("Online mean={} and variance={}".format(accums.mean, accums.variance))
+        print("Online mean={} and variance={}".format(accums.mean, accums["variance"]))

-Because of the way accumulator sets work, we've declared that we were interested in mean and variance, and the accumulator set builds a set of necessary accumulators to make sure that those that we've declared are available.
-In simpler terms, each
+The current value of individual statistics can be obtained either through attribute access or subscripting, by passing the statistic's name or one of its aliases.
+Some accumulators, like `WeightedStandardDeviation`, have shorter aliases (`wstddev`) for convenience.

 Installation